 Fill in the information in the URL builder below and click the Generate URL button.

-Use the above URL Builder to generate UTM tracking codes for use with Google Analytics, Mixpanel, Kissmetrics and most other analytics platform.
+Use the above Google Analytics URL Builder to generate Google Analytics Tracking Codes for use with Google Analytics, Mixpanel, Kissmetrics and most other analytics platform.
 You can use the UTM tracking code regardless of which platform you use.
 UTMs will allow you to understand better where your traffic is coming from beyond the standard referring URL you would typically get.
-But why use a UTM builder anyways?
+But why use a unique url anyways?

 What Exactly is a UTM?